Floor Screeding March

 A professional screeding specialist will also tell you if a structural engineer is required for your undertaking, in order to identify any point loadings, flex strength and load requirements that your flooring may need to conform with current building regulations and British Standards.

-Working with a highly trained and skilled specialist will ensure that you get the right sort of screed for the room's intended purpose and get the optimum lifespan out of the resulting floor.
-There are numerous kinds of floor screeding and picking the appropriate mix and laying approach is vital if you are to achieve a quality floor that's durable and fit for purpose.
+Bringing in a skilled and qualified flooring specialist will ensure you get the right kind of screed for the room's allocated purpose and get the optimum lifespan out of the resulting flooring.
+There are many different types of screeding and choosing the right mix and installation approach is vital to achieve a high quality floor that is both fit for purpose and hard-wearing.

 Before picking out a floor screeding contractor from the many based in the March area, ask to what standard of finish they're basing their price quote, and also make sure that you get two or three quotes.
 For residential homes a quote will usually be provided for an SR (Surface Regularity) level of SR1 or SR2.
 SR1 is the highest level, and while SR2 and SR3 might seem cheaper at first glance, they don't guarantee a totally flat or even floor surface.
 An SR2 or SR3 level may mean there will be flat spots or ridges that could cause issues when installing your final floor surface.